 Section 162(m) of the Code limits the corporate deduction for compensation paid to executive officers to \$1 million unless such compensation qualifies as "performance-based compensation."
 Among other things, Section 162(m) requires approval of the performance-based compensation by our shareholders.
 The Compensation Committee intends to maximize our ability to deduct executive compensation for tax purposes to the extent structuring our executive compensation for tax purposes is in alignment with our compensation philosophy.
-With respect to the compensation paid to our named executive officers in 2008, the cash compensation was below the \$1 million limit for all of our named executive officers and the equity grants have been structured to qualify as performance-based compensation under Section 162(m) of the Code.
+With respect to the compensation paid to our named executive officers in 2011, the compensation was below the \$1 million limit for all of our named executive officers, except Mr. Kakures with compensation of \$414,154 above the Section 162(m) limit.